 GBH charges remain in place after alleged victim’s death

-Police will not consider upgrading charges against Hamid Hussien until an autopsy on his alleged victim is completed.
+Police will not consider upgrading charges against Hamid Hussein until an autopsy on his alleged victim is completed.

 A 32-year-old man sustained critical injuries as a result of an alleged assault at a Mackay St, Lakes Creek home on Thursday January 28 shortly before 10pm.